-Diabetes being a very common disease can affect pregnant women too.
-Diabetes can occur during the first time during pregnancy and is called gestational diabetes (GDM).
-Sometimes a diabetic lady can become pregnant.
+Diabetes being a very common disease can affect women with pregnancy also.
+Diabetes can occur during the first-time during pregnancy and is called gestational diabetes (GDM).
+Sometimes a lady with diabetes can become pregnant.
 It is then called pregestational diabetes.
 We have compiled this FAQ based on currently available information.

-If you are at high risk for diabetes (older than 30 years, positive family history, obese, any past history of abnormal blood sugars etc), it is important that you confirm that you are not a diabetic before planning the pregnancy.
+If you are at high risk for diabetes (older than 30 years, positive family history, obese, any past history of abnormal blood sugars etc), it is important that you confirm that you are not having diabetes before planning pregnancy.
 If you are already pregnant and have these risk factors, you need to confirm the status right now.
 If you do not have any of these risk factors, you can test the blood sugars by 24weeks.
 Even if you are negative for diabetes during the testing , it is suggested that you do another test by 28-30 weeks.

-Usually GDM is asymptomatic to the mother, but rapid weight gain, higher amounts of fluid (by ultrasound scan), bigger baby for dates are some findings that may be observed.
+Usually GDM is may not cause any symptoms to the mother, but rapid weight gain, higher amounts of fluid (by ultrasound scan), bigger baby for dates are some findings that may be observed.
 Despite being asymptomatic, the disease can harm both the mother and baby.

 If the onset of diabetes is before pregnancy/or in early pregnancy, the raised blood sugars can harm the developing fetus and cause malformations.
 This is the importance of good blood sugar control before pregnancy in diabetic women.